I need to come out of the closet…

 A lot of people realize this when they’ve been married for 20 years and they start asking themselves, “… is this really it?”

-Maybe this is something you’ve been thinking about for a while, or something you’d be interested in exploring.
+Maybe this is relationship structure you’ve been thinking about for a while, or something you’d be interested in exploring.

 Here’s the thing: it’s not bad, shameful, or wrong to want to have sex with multiple partners in our lifetime.
-It’s literally in our DNA.
+Despite the stigma, it’s literally in our DNA.

 Which is why, in this article, I’m giving you the low-down on: